 Spring is coming!
 And just like a grizzly beard, your boat needs a bit of oil and some good ol’ TLC, especially after the harsh Canadian winter we just had.
 Now you’d never hack away at your beard with a hedge trimmer, so don’t just spray the boat with the garden hose and load it in the lake.
 Let the DIY Boat Maintenance begin!
 Prepare your arsenal of tools, cleaning supplies, and general DIY skills and let’s get that hull smoother than a glassy morning lake.

 On to the good stuff – let’s start at the heart!
 Your boat motor is a beast, albeit a confusing one.
-To keep it simple, here’s some things you can do to get that motor purring before you hit the lake this summer:
+To keep it simple, here are some things you can do to get that motor purring before you hit the lake this summer:

 Locate all parts in your Boat Owner’s Manual before you start your DIY project!